Yazidism: Rebirth and concept of time

 In Yazidism, the older original concept of metempsychosis and the cyclic perception of the course of time is harmonised and coexists with the younger idea of a collective eschatology.

 Cosmogony and beginning of life

-The Yazidi cosmogony is recorded in several sacred texts and traditions.
+The Yazidi creation myth is recorded in several sacred texts and traditions.
 It can therefore only be inferred and understood through an overall view of the sacred texts and traditions.
 The cosmogony can be divided into three stages: